MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 :::image type="content" source="media/requisition-management/req-search.png" alt-text="Search for a requisition screen.":::
 1. Enter your selection criteria in the fields.
 1. Select **Search** and your results will be displayed.
-1. Select the requisition you would like to see, and it will be displayed on the requisition overview screen.
+1. Select the requisition you would like to display on the requisition overview screen.

 ### Enter a requisition number